mdishroon/dessertdelights/README.md

 > [!NOTE]
 > Adding a new recipe will add it for everyone else who visits <3

+## Our Team
+This could not have been done without our team!
+- _Backend Team_: Nooreen, Mollie
+- _Frontend Team_: Adwitia, Marufa, Shuhena

+While we are on the topic, I would love to give Oliver his credit for helping me through multiple bugs  _- <3 Mollie_

 ## Running

-1. Clone the repository: `git clone https://github.com/xiBread/vite-express-demo.git`
+1. Clone the repository: `git clone https://github.com/mdishroon/dessertdelights.git`
 2. Ensure you have [Node.js](https://nodejs.org/en/download) downloaded.
 Installing Node will also install `npm`, the default package manager for Node.
 You can verify their installations by running the following commands:

     ```sh